Topics in the article include:

 Chips (fried oils are often rancid, and oils should not be combined with starches like corn or potatoes).

 Other deep fried foods clog the arteries, acidify the blood, and interfere with sugar metabolism.
 Most all restaurant fried foods are fried with canola oil (a penetrating machine lubricant).
 This oil will always be rancid by nature, causes painful swollen joints, digestive disturbances, and a toxic condition in the body.

 Pasteurized cheese, cream, yogurt, and milk (all pasteurized dairy products are congesting, acidic, and toxic).
-Raw dairy has advantages for some in moderation, yet ultimately dairy will be eliminated in order to obtain the best of health due to its congesting, mucus producing properties, and due to the way dairy feeds the herpes, EBV, and shingles viruses.
+Raw dairy has advantages for some in moderation, yet due to its congesting, mucus producing, and constipating properties, caution and moderation must be observed.

 Soy products and byproducts of all kinds (soy is most likely GMO, even if it is organic).
 Soy acts as an estrogen replacer, but does not restore production power to the hormone producers.

 Coffee, especially if sweetened, or with pasteurized milk or cream aggravates the health due to its over-stimulation of cortisol for 12 hours, and many others detrimental qualities.
 Black organic coffee in moderate quantities may have a few (questionable) health benefits, although there are several downsides to coffee that are well documented, and is not recommended for optimal health.

 Decaf coffees are more likely to contain mold than regular coffee due to the longer soaking time required for extracting the caffeine.
-The coffee plant is one of the most chemicalized food plants in the world, so stick to organically grown beans from trusted sources.
+The coffee plant is one of the most chemicalized food plants in the world, so stick to organically grown beans from trusted sources if you are going to consume it.

 Colas, even the "natural" ones are usually loaded with sugars and acids.
-Most non-organic colas are made with phosphoric acid, and have a pH close to 2.0, causing great strain on the kidneys.
+Most non-organic colas are made with phosphoric acid, and have a pH close to 2.0, causing great strain on the kidneys and liver (and are often a contributing factor to kidney and liver failure).

 Of course, "diet" sodas are sweetened with toxic chemicals that contribute to numerous diseases, including obesity.